 XV.
 Mejía Vásquez

-Mercedes Vásquez Cohen (born January 7, 1885 in Cartagena; died October 25, 1963 in Barranquilla), a pharmacist, married in 1908 José Mejía Ospina (born c.1876 in Manizales; died September 15, 1969 in Barranquilla), a horse trader and secretary for Don Mario Santo Domingo, the beer mogul.
+Mercedes Vásquez Cohen (born January 7, 1885 in Cartagena; died October 25, 1963 in Barranquilla), a pharmacist, was married in May 15, 1908 to José Mejía Ospina (born c.1876 in Manizales; died September 15, 1969 in Barranquilla), a horse trader and secretary for Don Mario Santo Domingo, the beer mogul.

 XVI.
 Molina Vásquez